Code-Institute-Submissions/in-moment/readme.md

 # inMoment

-inMoment is a small e-commerce website
+inMoment is a small e-commerce website.

 ## Technologies Used